 Short-form videos have been a popular trend for some time now.
 Vine hosted millions of seven-second videos before the platform was discontinued.
 This opened the door for other video-sharing services.
 TikTok stepped in to rival more established giants like Instagram and Snapchat.

 TikTok boasts about a billion active users.
 It’s not too late to get in on the action.
 Tap or click here for our beginner’s guide to TikTok.

-It’s no surprise that other video sharing platforms have seen the light in short-form clips.
-YouTube Shorts is in beta, so let’s take a quick look at what it’s all about.
+It’s no surprise that other video-sharing platforms have seen the light in short-form clips.
+YouTube Shorts is another option, so let’s take a quick look at what it’s all about.
 We’ll also go over some YouTube tricks you may not know about.

 Big plans from YouTube

 YouTube Shorts are vertical videos (portrait mode) that run up to 60 seconds.
 You can display short-form videos on your YouTube channel as well as on the Shorts homepage.